 TO SEE | VILLAGE

 I love the French “Most Beautiful Villages of France” classification, as it points out interesting villages with a rich heritage.
 It is a good starting point when I don’t know my way around.
-Sometimes I am a bit disappointed by the village, also depending on when I am visiting.
-But the classified Villefranche-de-Conflent is a true gem that captures my heart immediately!
+Sometimes I am a bit disappointed by the village, depending on when I visit.
+But the classified Villefranche-de-Conflent is a true gem that captured my heart immediately!

-Villefranche-de-Conflent is a fortified village that was founded in the 11th century by the count of Cerdanya.
-Being part of the Catalan Pyrenees, Villefranche-de-Conflent had a strategic location in an area that changed hands between the French and Spanish occupiers now and then.
-In 1654, the village was taken by the French again, who were determined not to lose it to the Spanish again.
+Villefranche-de-Conflent is a fortified village that was founded in the 11th century by the Count of Cerdanya.
+A part of the Catalan Pyrenees, Villefranche-de-Conflent had a strategic location in an area that changed hands between the French and Spanish occupiers now and then.
+In 1654, the village was taken by the French again, who were determined not to lose it to the Spanish once more.

-So new fortifications were needed, and at that time the famous French military engineer Vauban was the man to ask for the job.
+So new fortifications were needed, and at that time the famous French military engineer Vauban was the man for the job.
 He perfectly understood how to protect Villefranche-de-Conflent from enemies who could hide in the surrounding mountains.
-Vauban reinforced the ramparts and made them higher and incorporated some of the medieval towers into the modernised fortification.
-Like the Tour du Diable (Devil’s Tower) below, which even got cannon loopholes.
+Vauban reinforced the ramparts and made them higher and incorporated some of the medieval towers into the modernised fortifications.
+Like the Tour du Diable (Devil’s Tower) below, which even got cannon embrasures.

 Wrought iron signs

-It’s interesting to know a bit about Villefranche-de-Conflent’s history when my family and I wander around.
-The village itself is not too big, and in autumn it is not busy at all.
-Entering by the Porte de France, we walk on the rue Saint-Jacques to the Porte d’Espagne and back on the rue Saint-Jean.
-This pretty much covers the whole of Villefranche-de-Conflent.
-I absolutely love the wrought iron signs that you see everywhere, bringing us back to the days when the region produced a lot of iron.
+It was interesting to learn a bit about Villefranche-de-Conflent’s history when my family and I wandered around.
+The village itself is not too big, and in Autumn it is not busy at all.
+Entering by the Porte de France, we walked along the Rue Saint-Jacques to the Porte d’Espagne and then back on the Rue Saint-Jean.
+That pretty much covers the whole of Villefranche-de-Conflent.
+I absolutely loved the wrought iron signs that you see everywhere, taking us back to the days when the region produced a lot of iron.
 Even today you will still find some “ferronniers d’art”, or ironsmiths, mostly producing art.
-It’s a great game with the kids to guess the different professions and crafts that the signs represent.
+It became a great game to play with the kids- to guess the different professions and crafts that the signs represented.

-At the place de l’Eglise we stop for a drink.
-In summer, you will find more terraces here, however even in autumn we find a nice little café for a pause.
-The kids want to roam around a bit more, as they have seen some interesting shops.
+At the Place de l’Eglise we stopped for a drink.
+In Summer, you will find more terraces here, however even in Autumn we found a nice little café for a ‘pause’.
+The kids wanted to roam around a bit more, as they had seen some interesting shops.
 I think they are mostly touristy shops, but if you look around, you’ll find some local artists as well.
-And our sons definitely want to check out this store full of iron signs.
+And our sons definitely wanted to check out the store full of iron signs.
 Not the real vintage stuff, but reproductions that the boys started to collect a while ago.
-I prefer looking at the facades and iron signs, and I spot a most unusual chair…
+I preferred looking at the facades and iron signs, and I spotted a most unusual chair…

 World Heritage Site

-At Villefranche-de-Conflent, UNESCO classified no less than three sites as official World Heritage Sites.
-Of course the fortified village itself.
-But also the two other Vauban strongholds: Fort Libéria and Cova Bastera.
-If you want to visit Fort Libéria, you can enter it by the underground staircase with 1,000 steps, starting right after the Saint-Pierre bridge.
+In Villefranche-de-Conflent, UNESCO has classified no less than three sites as official World Heritage Sites.
+Of course the fortified village itself, but also the two other Vauban strongholds: Fort Libéria and Cova Bastera.
+If you want to visit Fort Libéria (read previous post here), you can enter it by the underground staircase with 1,000 steps, starting right after the Saint-Pierre bridge.
 You will be greeted by Saint Pierre himself, or Saint Peter, holding the key to the Kingdom of Heaven in his hand.
-Villefranche-de-Conflent is also the starting point of the famous yellow train, going to Latour-de-Carol by 22 stops.
+Villefranche-de-Conflent is also the starting point of the famous yellow train, going to Latour-de-Carol via 22 stops.